A Convex Obstacle Avoidance Formulation: Methodology

 An analogous argument applies to the \(Y\)-axis.
-Constraint \eqref{convexCons1cv2} defines a lower bound \((Y_{\text{lb}})\) on the relative distance between vehicle and the upper right vertex of the obstacle, resulting in the convex domain \(Y_{\text{lb}}+y^o_{\text{max}}\leqslant Y \leqslant\infty\).
+Constraint \eqref{convexCons1cv2} defines a lower bound \((Y_{\text{lb}})\) on the distance between the vehicle and the top boundary of the obstacle, resulting in the convex domain \(Y_{\text{lb}}\leqslant Y \leqslant\infty\).
 Finally, the relaxed binary variables and associated cost function are trivially convex.
 Therefore, the intersection of all domains in this formulation is convex.
-When the inequality of \eqref{convexCons2c} is applied, it introduces an upper bound.
-The capability of this formulation to serve as an effective OA scheme is established in the subsequent proof. \begin{proof} Consider a vehicle traveling along the inertial \{E\} $X$-axis approaching a rectangular obstacle centered at the origin.
-To compute an obstacle-free trajectory, we define the following OCP:
+When the inequality of \eqref{convexCons2c} is applied, it introduces an upper bound. \begin{remark}[Convexity of RCOA] The inequalities in \eqref{convexCons1} are affine in $(X,Y,\gamma)$, and the bounds derived above show that the feasible region in both $X$ and $Y$ is a convex interval.
+Together with the relaxed binary variables and the affine penalty function, the feasible set is therefore convex. \end{remark}

-where $f_0(y_n)$ is a convex objective function of some vector $y_n\in R^n$ and $c_E(y_n)$ are affine equality constraints, therefore a convex problem.